Pasta Palace

 It’s the one that’s the apple of my eye.

-It’s the Pasta Palace, and we’re here.
+Yeah, it’s the Pasta Palace, and we’re here.

 They can cover your Italian food desires.